Claude for Ecommerce: 10 Things You Can Do Today

 Claude can run a rolling stock-cover model for every SKU on its own, but only if it can see live inventory and live sell-through.
 Polar's MCP gives it both, joined by SKU, normalized across stores.

-Prompt #3 — SKU Restock Forecast
+Prompt #3 — Forecast restock dates

 For every SKU that generated more than $5k in the last 30 days